Batuo

 Main gate of the Shaolin temple in Henan.

-The dhyana master Buddhabhadra (跋陀 (Bátuó)) was the first abbot of the Shaolin Monastery.
-His ancestral heritage was from Iranian descent via the silk road.
+The dhyana master Buddhabhadra (Chinese: 跋陀; pinyin: Bátuó) was an Indian monk and the first abbot of the Shaolin Monastery.
+Hailing from India, he traveled to China during the 5th century to propagate Buddhism and became a highly respected spiritual figure in the Northern Wei court.

-Former Worthies Gather at the Mount Shuang-feng Stūpa and Each Talks of the Dark Principle contains the following reference to him: "Dhyana Master Buddha says: "The extreme principle is wordless.
-The sagely mind is unimpeded."
+Biography

-According to the Deng Feng County Recording, Bátuó came to China in 464 and preached for thirty years, Nikaya Buddhism that integrated with Taoist and local folk religion's concepts for its religious rights.
-Thirty-one years later, in 495, the Shaolin Monastery was built by the order of Emperor Xiaowen of Northern Wei for Batuo's preaching.
+According to the Deng Feng County Recording, Bátuó arrived in China around 464 CE and preached for thirty years.
+He taught a form of Nikaya Buddhism that placed a heavy emphasis on strict monastic discipline (Vinaya) and deep meditation (dhyana).
+Bátuó was known for his mastery of meditation; the historical text Former Worthies Gather at the Mount Shuang-feng Stūpa and Each Talks of the Dark Principle contains the following reference to his philosophy: "Dhyana Master Buddha says: 'The extreme principle is wordless.
+The sagely mind is unimpeded.'"